japl-lang/JustAnotherJAPL/docs/bytecode.md

 When JAPL finds an existing object file whose name matches the one of the source file that has to be ran, it will skip processing the source file and use the existing object file only if:

-- The object file has been produced by the same JAPL version as the running interpreter: the 3-byte version header, the branch name and the commit hash must be the same
+- The object file has been produced by the same JAPL version as the running interpreter: the 3-byte version header, the branch name and the commit hash must be the same for this check to succeed
-- The object file is not older than an hour (this delay can be customized)
+- The object file is not older than an hour (this delay can be customized with the `--cache-delay` option)
 - The SHA256 checksum of the source file matches the SHA256 checksum contained in the object file

 If any of those checks fail, the object file is discarded and subsequently replaced by an updated one after the compiler is done processing the source file again.
 Since none of those checks are absolutely bulletproof, a `--nocache` option can be provided to the JAPL executable to instruct it to not load nor produce any object files.